We’ve investigated the hobbies of successful entrepreneurs…

 After that stressful day at the office, grabbing your trainers can be the perfect way to clear your mind and blow off steam.
 It’s a sport that requires healthy amounts of those key entrepreneurial traits, self-motivation and determination.
 Running helps you develop self-confidence by getting you out and about, while the mental and physical results quickly solidify your confidence gains.
-If you need a kick start and feel that running with others would help make it more enjoyable, then Runtogether is a great resource to check out in the UK, while Running Meetups offer a more global option.

 There are many crossovers between business and martial arts that can provide you with valuable insights.
 Facing someone in the dojo quickly teaches you not to underestimate your opponent as you can never be fully aware of their skill level and the possible leverage they have over you.
 You need to always correctly position yourself before attacking what’s in front of you and likewise be ready to counter anything thrown your way.
 In the business world, preparing or training for kicks and punches could be likened to Scenario Planning, which allows you to forecast possible events and prepare how you would react in any given situation.